San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Utah State Stats and Trends

-- The Aggies have been underdogs by 6 points or more four times this year and have covered the spread twice.
+- The Aggies have covered the spread twice this season when underdogs by 6 points or more (in four chances).

-- Utah State's games this season have hit the over five times in 12 opportunities (41.7%).
+- Utah State's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- Utah State is 8-2 against the spread and 9-1 overall in games when it scores more than 17.3 points.
+- Utah State is 8-2 against the spread and 9-1 overall in games when it records more than 17.3 points.

-- When Utah State amasses more than 314.2 yards, the team is 8-4 against the spread and 9-3 overall.
+- When Utah State amasses over 314.2 yards, the team is 8-4 against the spread and 9-3 overall.

 - The Aggies have 18 giveaways this season, while the Aztecs have 20 takeaways .